cloudchacho/hedwig-python/docs/settings.rst

 optional; fully-qualified function name

+**HEDWIG_HEARTBEAT_INACTIVITY_RESET_S**

+Hedwig heartbeat inactivity interval in seconds.
+If ``HEDWIG_HEARTBEAT_INACTIVITY_RESET_S`` is defined, the hedwig error counter value is non-zero and there are no new messages in queue for the given period of time, then the error counter is reset.

+optional; int; default: null

 **HEDWIG_HEARTBEAT_INTERVAL_S**

 Hedwig heartbeat event interval in seconds.
 It defines minimum time interval between heartbeat hook method calls.